ALL YOU WANTED TO KNOW AND MORE

 WHAT ABOUT RAIN?

 While we do not recommend riding our scooter in the rain, this type of environment is often unavoidable.
 The TravelScoot will operate normally under the conditions you think you will encounter on your trip.
-After all, we are based in Washington State (one of the wettest places in the US) and have many local customers who use their scooters daily.
+After all, we started in Washington State (one of the wettest places in the US) and have many local customers who use their scooters daily.
 If your scooter gets wet, simply dry it off at your earliest convenience.
-It is a good idea to carry a plastic bag or two with you to protect the battery and the on/off switch module if you get stuck in a downpour.
+It is a good idea to carry a plastic bag or two with you to protect the battery connector and the on/off switch module if you get stuck in a downpour.
 In such an instance, once you get "home", dry off the scooter and place it near a dry area, perhaps next to a heater vent or equivalent.
 The worst thing to do when the scooter gets wet is to let it rot in the trunk of a car, basement, etc. We would also suggest avoiding large puddles when possible.